- Organization Name:Africa Volunteer Corps

 - Follow on Twitter:

 Africa Volunteer Corps (AVC), a project of Lift Up Africa, is a Tanzanian not-for-profit that provides African youth with the opportunities for leadership development and practical professional experience while deepening the impact of local social-good organizations in sustainable community development.
-AVC unites passionate, qualified African volunteers with African initiatives to deepen the impact of locally initiated development projects and provide the fellows with the opportunity to hone practical skills, foster mutually beneficial relationships and play a vital role in shaping Africa’s future.
+AVC unites passionate, qualified and culturally fluent African volunteers with African NGOs to deepen the impact of locally initiated development projects and to provide fellows with the opportunity to hone practical skills, foster mutually beneficial relationships and play a vital role in shaping Africa’s future.
 AVC is not simply a job training program, but creates a space for enthusiastic youth to be agents of change within their own communities.

-In 2008 we began carefully assembling the advisory board and staff and designing the program.
-In 2011 we registered in Tanzania, secured a US 501c3 fiscal agent, and began accepting applications for our first class of volunteers.
+In 2008, Caitlin and Jafari began carefully assembling the advisory board and staff and designing the program.
+In 2011, they registered in Tanzania, secured a US 501c3 fiscal agent, and began accepting applications for AVC’s first class of volunteers.

 - Year established:2011